 Experienced by Wendy from The Nomadic Vegan

-If you’ve ever wanted to ride in a hot air balloon, there’s no better place than Château d’Oex.
+If you’re looking to add something to your Europe adventure travel itinerary, and always wanted to ride in a hot air balloon, there’s no better place than Château d’Oex.
 This small town in the French-speaking area of Switzerland is famous among ballooning enthusiasts as the hot air balloon capital of the world.

 The unique climate here and the wind currents around the mountains make it the ideal place for ballooning.
 Ever since 1979, Château d’Oex has hosted the annual International Hot-Air Balloon Festival.
 It runs for nine days in January, and this is obviously the ideal time to make the trip.
 You’ll get to see more than 100 balloons take off into the air.

-Nothing is cheap in Switzerland, and hot air ballooning is no exception.
+If you’ve visited Switzerland before, you’ll realise that nothing here is cheap in and hot air ballooning is no exception.
 It’s definitely worth it for a special occasion though.
 After visiting the festival several years in a row while living in Geneva, my husband surprised me with a hot air balloon ride for my 40th birthday.
-Looking down on the snow-covered Swiss landscape while floating in a balloon is something I’ll never forget.
+Looking down on the snow-covered Swiss landscape while floating in a balloon is something that is one of the best European adventures I’ve ever had, and will never forget.

 ZipWorld Velocity 2 in Snowdonia, Wales